Particular/docs.particular.net/servicecontrol/servicecontrol-in-practice.md

 Exclude the ServiceControl [database directory](/servicecontrol/configure-ravendb-location.md) from anti-virus checks.
 ServiceControl uses an embedded database and produces a lot of storage I/O. Anti-virus software adds overhead to I/O operations causing a significant performance impact but can also cause corruption when the virus scanner <!-- intentionally for SEO, keep this term --> quarantines or removes files.

+> [!NOTE]
-INFO: By default, Windows installs with Windows Defender which isn't always known to be active.
+> By default, Windows installs with Windows Defender which isn't always known to be active.

 ## Version downgrades